Amoako419/Agentic-coder/README.md

-# Personal Shopping Assistant
+# Agentic Coder

-This project is an AI-powered personal shopping assistant built using the Google Agent Development Kit (ADK).
-The assistant helps users find products, search for them on the web, compare prices, and make recommendations.
+This project is an AI-powered coding assistant built using the Google Agent Development Kit (ADK).
+The assistant helps users debug and implement ideas seamlessly into their code.

-## Features

-- **Web Search**: Uses Google Search to find products online.
-- **Price Comparison**: Compares prices across different sources.
-- **Recommendations**: Provides personalized recommendations based on search results.
-- **Interactive Agent**: Built with a conversational interface for seamless interaction.

 ## Project Structure